 Step 3: Take legal action

 If you're not satisfied with the option for dispute resolution that's provided by the other party, then consult with experts on Islamic banking and finance disputes in UAE.
 Experts can help you involve the ombudsman of your bank if your issue is with a banking service or product.
 An ombudsman will help consumers resolve disputes with banking and financial institutions in UAE.

 How should a bank or any financial institution in UAE treat you?

 Apart from the contractual terms and conditions, there are some aspects the law states banks and financial institutions in UAE must do.
 As per the local legislation, they must provide their services:

 - At the agreed prices - if a definite fee hasn't been agreed with the parties involved, then the price has to be considered as one that's reasonable

-- When they say they will – when you are not given a specific time, then banks and financial institutions must carry out services within reasonable time.
-What’s considered as reasonable will depend on services that are to be carried out.
+- When they say they will - when you are not given a specific time, then banks and financial institutions must carry out services within a reasonable time.
+What's considered reasonable will depend on the services that are to be carried out.
 In Dubai, for instance, banks are to give their decision regarding loan applications within days or weeks.

 - With skill and reasonable care - this means that they are to act responsibly, as well as retain accurate records for your finances

 You may want to know: Benefits of hiring a Court Expert